cpnota/autonomous-learning-library/docs/source/guide/basic_concepts.rst

 ----------------

 The importance of the ``Environment`` in reinforcement learning nearly goes without saying.
-In the ``autonomous-learning-library``, the prepackaged environments are simply wrappers for `OpenAI Gym <http://gym.openai.com>`_, the defacto standard library for RL environments.
+In the ``autonomous-learning-library``, the prepackaged environments are simply wrappers for `Gymnasium <https://gymnasium.farama.org>`_ (formerly OpenAI Gym), the defacto standard library for RL environments.

 .. figure:: ./ale.png